Liver Surgery in Thailand Your guide to cost, top specialists & hospitals

 Colorectal Liver Metastasis Resection

 A specific indication that represents a large proportion of liver surgery worldwide.
-Resection of colorectal metastases confined to the liver is potentially curative, with five-year survival rates of 40–60% in selected patients.
+Resection of colorectal metastases confined to the liver is potentially curative, with around 45% of people alive five years after surgery4.
 Staged resections and combination with ablation extend the pool of operable cases.

 Technique depends on tumour size, location, and the balance between disease clearance and remnant preservation.
 Here is what is commonly used at our partner hospitals.